Venezuela introduces new currency with 6 fewer zeros

 Associated Press

-CARACAS, Venezuela (AP) — A new currency with six fewer zeros debuts Friday in Venezuela, whose currency has been made nearly worthless by years of the world’s worst inflation.
+CARACAS, Venezuela (AP) — A new currency with six fewer zeros debuted Friday in Venezuela, whose currency has been made nearly worthless by years of the world’s worst inflation.

+But the new bills were nowhere to be found in the capital, where consumers’ fears that prices will continue to spiral upward proved to be right.

+“Today, I went to the supermarket and everything was marked in dollars,” Lourdes Pórtelo, an office worker, said in a shopping center in the east side of Caracas.
+“In the end, I couldn’t buy anything, I didn’t have enough money.”

-The highest denomination until now was a 1 million bolivar bill that was worth a little less than a quarter as of Thursday.
+Before the adjustment, the highest denomination was a 1 million bolivar bill that was worth a little less than a quarter as of Thursday.
 The new currency tops out at 100 bolivars, a little less than $25 — until inflation starts to eat away at that as well.

 The million-to-1 change for the bolivar is intended to ease both cash transactions and bookkeeping calculations in bolivars that now require juggling almost endless strings of zeros.